 One of the ASPCA’s priorities is helping pet parents care for their animal companions.
-They believe that pet insurance will help further this goal by making veterinary care more affordable for pet parents.
+They believe pet insurance will help further this goal by making veterinary care more affordable.

 The ASPCA is also involved in many other valuable services and resources for pet parents.
-For instance, the ASPCA Animal Poison Control Center can help you if your pet ever ingests something toxic.
+For instance, the ASPCA Animal Poison Control Center can help if your pet ingests something toxic.
 They’ve also established the ASPCA Animal Behavior Center, Bergh Memorial Animal Hospital, mobile spay/neuter clinics, and pet loss support services.

 In addition, the ASPCA is dedicated to helping at-risk animals in need through on-the-ground disaster and cruelty interventions, behavioral rehabilitation, animal placement, and the advancement of the sheltering and veterinary community through research, training, and resources.
 They also serve the victims of animal cruelty by fighting tirelessly on state and national levels to pass laws that protect animals.